toluwalojurotimiayeni/alx-low_level_programming/0x08-recursion/README.md

-A function that returns the length of a string
+A function that returns the factorial of a given number